codefresh-io/docs.codefresh.io/_docs/installation/gitops/upgrade-gitops-cli.md

 |              | Linux - ARM  |  `curl -L --output - https://github.com/codefresh-io/cli-v2/releases/latest/download/cf-linux-arm64.tar.gz | tar zx && mv ./cf-linux-arm64 /usr/local/bin/cf && cf version`|
 | `brew` | N/A| `brew tap codefresh-io/cli && brew install cf2`|````

-## Install the GitOps CLI
+## Download the GitOps CLI
-Install the GitOps CLI using the option that best suits you: `curl`, `brew`, or standard download.
+Download the GitOps CLI using the option that best suits you: `curl`, `brew`, or standard download.
 If you are not sure which OS to select for `curl`, simply select one, and Codefresh automatically identifies and selects the right OS for CLI installation.

 1. Do one of the following: